sumitmundra/AFSpritz/README.md

 ##Wishlist

 1. ~~Customize speed throught the number of words per minute.~~

-2. Add a little stop when there's a stop on the text (. … : , ! ?).
+2. ~~Stop and resume the reading~~.

-3. Stop and resume the reading.
+3. Add a little stop when there's a stop on the text (. … : , ! ?).

 4. Restart the reading.